Brexit: 2019 UK general election

 After Johnson was unable to induce Parliament to approve a revised version of the withdrawal agreement by the end of October, he chose to call for a snap election.
-Due to the fact three motions for an early general election under the Fixed-term Parliaments Act 2011 failed to achieve the necessary two-thirds super majority for it to pass so instead, in order to circumvent the existing law, the Government introduced a "election bill" which only needed a simple majority of MPs to vote in favour into the House of Commons which was passed by 438–20, setting the election date for Thursday 12 December.
+Due to the fact three motions for an early general election under the Fixed-term Parliaments Act 2011 failed to achieve the necessary two-thirds super majority for it to pass so instead, in order to circumvent the existing law, the Government introduced an "election bill" which only needed a simple majority of MPs to vote in favour into the House of Commons which was passed by 438–20, setting the election date for Thursday 12 December.
 Opinion polls up to polling day showed a firm lead for the Conservatives against Labour throughout the campaign.

 In the run-up to the general election on 12 December 2019 the Conservative Party pledged to leave the EU with the withdrawal agreement negotiated in October 2019.
 Labour promised to renegotiate aforementioned deal and hold a referendum, letting voters choose between the renegotiated deal and remain.
 The Liberal Democrats vowed to revoke Article 50, while the SNP intended to hold a second referendum, however, revoking Article 50 if the alternative was a no-deal exit.
-The DUP supported Brexit, but would seek to change parts related to Northern Ireland it was dissatisfied with.
+The DUP supported Brexit but would seek to change parts related to Northern Ireland it was dissatisfied with.
 Plaid Cymru and the Green Party backed a second referendum, believing the UK should stay in the EU.
 The Brexit Party was the only major party running for election which wanted the UK to leave the EU without a deal.

 The election produced a decisive result for Boris Johnson with the Conservatives winning 365 seats (gaining 47 seats) and an overall majority of 80 seats with Labour suffering their worst election defeat since 1935 after losing 60 seats to leave them with 202 seats and only a single seat in Scotland.
 The Liberal Democrats won just 11 seats with their leader Jo Swinson losing her own seat.
 The Scottish National Party won 48 seats after gaining 14 seats in Scotland.

 The result broke the deadlock in the UK Parliament and ended the possibility of a referendum being held on the withdrawal agreement and ensured that the United Kingdom would leave the European Union on 31 January 2020.